Saskatoon Transit: DART (Direct Access Rapid Transit)

 DART was Saskatoon Transit's pseudo-bus rapid transit service.
 Unveiled on July 2, 2006, the four DART routes used to interline in the central sections to form two corridors with extremely frequent service.
 Along this portion of their routes, bus stops were widely spaced to increase speed, and there were "express" sections on each route with no stops for over a kilometre.
-The interlined routes 50/60 ran from Confederation Mall to The Centre via downtown and the University of Saskatchewan, and routes 70/80 ran from The Mall at Lawson Heights to the University Heights Suburban Centre via SIAST Kelsey Campus, downtown and the University.
+The interlined routes 50/60 ran from Confederation Mall to The Centre via downtown and the University of Saskatchewan, and routes 70/80 ran from Lawson Heights Mall to the University Heights Suburban Centre via SIAST Kelsey Campus, downtown and the University.
 The routes each continued past these points, each serving a residential loop at either end (a total of 8 loops).
 Low floor buses were used on the DART routes.
 All buses procured for service were outfitted with bicycle racks on the front and most were air conditioned.
 As of the 2018 transit route reorganization, the DART service was phased out in favour of interlining several less-frequent routes to provide more regular service (i.e. routes 4/43, 44, and 45; and 8/81, 82, 83, 84, and 86).